brl1906/contract_manager/README.md

 [Business Process Improvement Office](https://generalservices.baltimorecity.gov/business-process-improvement-office)

 ## Acknowledgements
 Nothing happens in a vacum--except carpet cleaning, and even that is debatable.
 A special thank you goes to the folks that were banging their heads on this problem and lifted them long enough to ask the magic question, is there a way to automate the boring stuff.
-Special project specific shoutouts will follow below.
-A nod goes to the DGS Director, Steve Sharkey for forcing us to 'do better', to former City Budget Director, Andrew Kleine for asking us to 'do more with less' and to Berke Attila, DGS CFO for incepting ideas about how to 'do more stuff and how to prioritize it'.
+Special shoutouts to Troy King and Berke Attila for spending the hours to walk through this problem untill it was clear and then telling us to do something about it.